 Storage devices for electrical energy are becoming more prevalent, and can be used as part of Distributed Generation schemes to allow generated electricity to be stored within the premises rather than exported to the distribution network.

 DNOs treat storage as demand when its importing from the distribution network and generation when its exporting to the distribution network, and need to be aware of storage because of the potential impact on their networks.
-Therefore storage needs to meet the relevant connection requirements (EREC G98 or G99).

-If you are planning to use storage in conjunction with PV (or other technologies) to offset consumption, the total connected generation is likely to be above 16A / phase and G99 applies.
+Therefore, storage devices need to meet the relevant connection requirements (EREC G98 or G99).
+If you are planning to use storage in conjunction with PV (or other technologies) to offset consumption, the total connected generation is likely to be above 16A / phase and EREC G99 applies.
 However, DNOs have implemented a fast track application process, for domestic scale storage.
-This involves submitting the G99 Form A1-2: Application for connection of Fully Type Tested Integrated Micro Generation and Storage installations and reduces the time for the DNO to provide confirmation that the connection is acceptable from 45 days to 10 days or less.
-If the storage is intended to be operated in island mode (during a power outage) the fast track process is not applicable and the standard G99 process applies.
+This involves submitting the G99 Form A1-2: Application for connection of Fully Type Tested Integrated Micro Generation and Storage installations and reduces the connection time from 45 days to 10 days or less.
+If the storage is intended to be operated in island mode (during a power outage) the fast track process is not applicable and the standard EREC G99 process applies.

 See note in "Recent changes to Regulation" section on changes to Energy Storage requirements.